preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-612/index.rst

 Adding a search category
 *************************
-The search categories are set up under "Search Config".
-Here you can decide which of them to use for Advanced search.
-For more infomation about setting up search categories, see: :doc:`Search Config </admin-settings/business-group-settings/search/search-config/index>`

 To Add a new category here, and set refiners for it, do the following:

 1. Open the list and select a category.